run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     _Kubernetes Node feature discovery_ identifies and annotates nodes. _NVIDIA GPU Feature Discovery_ identifies and annotates nodes with GPU properties.
 See that:

-    * All such pods are up,
+    * All such pods are up.
     * The GPU feature discovery pod is available for every node with a GPU.
     * And finally, when describing nodes, they show an active `gpu/nvidia` resource.